Oz API

 <figure><img src="/files/BTOW2K47EB8nhvHCQI4q" alt=""><figcaption></figcaption></figure>

-* provides the unified Rest API interface to run the Liveness and Biometry analyses,
+* provides the unified REST API interface to run the Liveness and Biometry analyses,

-* processes authorization and user permissions management,
+* processes authorization and user-permission management,

-* tracks and records requested orders and analyses to the database (for example, in 6.0, the database size for 100 000 orders with analyses is \~4 GB),
+* tracks and records requested orders and analyses to the database (for example, in 6.0 the database size for 100 000 orders with analyses is \~4 GB),

 * archives the inbound media files,